guligo/robots-vs-dinosaurs/README.md

 ## Description

-Nubank is assembling an army of remote-controlled robots to fight the dinosaurs and the first step towards that is to run simulations on how they will perform.
+Robo Corp is assembling an army of remote-controlled robots to fight the dinosaurs and the first step towards that is to run simulations on how they will perform.
 You are tasked with implementing a service that provides a REST API to support those simulations.

 These are the features required: